lingyi-owl/jena_workshop/_episodes/52_alpha_diversity.md

 includes a function, betta(), that can be used to do hypothesis testing of diversity measures calculated using either of the packages.

-betta() is a bit confusing and not as straightforward as our earlier hypothesis testing.
+betta() is a bit confusing.
 The package author’s tutorial is [here](https://adw96.github.io/breakaway/articles/diversity-hypothesis-testing.html).

 {% include links.md %}